sammuelyee/docs/_tutorials/google_driving_directions.md

 ## The Data
 We will be using a dataset of locations of public schools in San Francisco, California.
 The final map will generate a driving direction route to San Francisco’s Exploratorium museum from any public school location the user selects on the map by using Google's Directions API.

+If you want to work from your own account, import this data, style it to your liking, and grab the viz.json file for later.
+Alternatively, you can use the viz.json files we link to below as an example.

+One of the viz.json files will be pulling from a map with private data, while the other will be from a map with public data.
+Public maps from private tables are called Named Maps, and form the basis of a [tutorial](http://docs.cartodb.com/tutorials/named_maps.html).
+Private come with paid accounts, while public tables are for all accounts.
+Named maps can be made in the editor whenever you choose to visualize a private table.

 ## Resources
 * [Google Developer Console Help](https://developers.google.com/console/help/new)
 * [Google Maps JavaScript API v3](https://developers.google.com/maps/documentation/javascript/tutorial)